U.S. airline industry urges Obama to block EU carbon scheme

-Nineteen aviation industry groups called on the president to initiate an Article 84 proceeding in the U.N.’s International Civil Aviation Organization ICAO.L, whose governing council will convene from October 29 to November 6.
+Nineteen aviation industry groups called on the president to initiate an Article 84 proceeding in the U.N.’s International Civil Aviation Organization (ICAO), whose governing council will convene from Oct.
+29 to Nov.
+6.

 “An Article 84 action will prompt, rather than impede, agreement and implementation of a global framework for addressing aviation greenhouse gas emissions,” the groups, including the U.S. airline organization Airlines for America, wrote in their letter to Obama.